pramnora/ChatGPT/README.md

 - https://www.openai.com
 ...in order to test out using the 'latest' AI-Artificial Intelligence program called: ChatGPT.

-I heard that the bot is trained on 'billions' of lines of code...so, I just wanted to find out if what they are saying is true.
+I heard that the bot is trained on 'billions' of lines of code...;
+so, I just wanted to find out if all that they are saying about it is true...;
+that even people who are 'non programmers' can use it to create effective programs for themselves.

 Apparently, you merely state what sort of program code it is you want...;
 and, the bot, quite simply, spouts out that code...as easy and straight forwards as that...?!